CCOMS-UAM/mapping-initiatives/README.md

 - [`output/manuscript/Supplementary_table.Rmd`](output/manuscript/Supplementary_table.Rmd):
-  This output renders the Supplementary Table 1 file, the interactive table with the most relevant informatio of the initiatives.
+  This output renders the Supplementary Table 1 file, the interactive table with the most relevant information of the initiatives.

 The output of these two files constitute the documents submitted to the journal, along with the cover letter and the "Authorship" and